Cystic Fibrosis

 Cystic Fibrosis Symptoms

-Symptoms of cystic fibrosis depend on which organs are affected and the severity of the condition.
-Most people who have cystic fibrosis have noticeable symptoms.
+Most people who have cystic fibrosis have symptoms.
+Symptoms depend on which organs are affected and how severe the condition is.
 Some people have few or no symptoms, while others experience severe symptoms or life-threatening complications.
-Symptoms may also change over time.
+Symptoms can get better or worse at different times.

-Cystic fibrosis most commonly affects the lungs.
-Some people who have cystic fibrosis may have wheezing and a cough that may produce mucus or blood.
+Cystic fibrosis most often affects the lungs.
+Some people who have cystic fibrosis have wheezing and a cough that can produce mucus or blood.
+Learn more about how the lungs work.

-Other symptoms depend on the organs affected and may include:
+Other symptoms depend on the organs affected and can include:

-• Blockage of the intestine in a baby soon after birth
+• Blocked intestine in a baby soon after birth

 • Fever, which may include night sweats

-• Gastrointestinal symptoms, such as severe abdominal pain, chronic diarrhea, or constipation
+• Gastrointestinal symptoms such as severe belly pain, chronic (long-term) diarrhea, or constipation

-• jaundice, or yellow skin, for an abnormally long time after birth
+• Jaundice , or yellowing of the skin and eyes, for an abnormally long time after birth

 • Low body mass index (BMI) or being underweight